blinderchief/GenAI-Multi-Agent-Chatbot/README.md

 ## 📊 API Endpoints

 ### POST /chat
-Send a message to Aria
+Send a message to Suyash
 ```json
 {
   "message": "What are the latest trends in text-to-image models?",